shirans/eeg-processing/README.md

 # eeg-processing
-A set of tools go process eeg data uses python3
+A set of tools to process eeg data uses python3